Gus Boulis

-Personal life
+Early life

-Boulis was born in Kavala, a city in northern Greece.
+Boulis was born in Kavala, a city in northern Greece, and was the third of four children.
 During his childhood, he was known as "Kostas".
-Each day after finishing school, he would run to the shore to wait for his father's boat.
-His father was a fisherman, and he was the third of four children.
-Boulis wanted to move away from his home country as he found it difficult to deal with the death of his brother Panagiotis "Peter" Boulis, who was fatally electrocuted in an accident.
-He took classes in ship mechanics at age 16, to prepare himself with skills necessary for a future in the United States.
-In July 1971, while at a dry-cleaning store, he met the sixteen year old receptionist Efrosini "Frances" Boulis, who also originated from Kavala.
-The day that they met, Boulis was detained as an illegal migrant.
-One week later, they were married.
-Their marriage automatically granted Boulis a Canadian citizenship.
-Within the space of four years from their marriage, they had raised two sons; Christos and Panagiotis.
+Each day after school he would run to the shore to wait for his father's fishing boat.
+Boulis found it difficult to deal with the death of his brother, Panagiotis "Peter" Boulis, who was fatally electrocuted in a freak accident, and he wanted to leave his home country for a future in the United States.
+At 16, he took classes in ship mechanics to prepare himself with necessary skills.

+In 1968, Boulis absconded from a ship in Halifax, Nova Scotia, Canada and began working as a dishwasher at a Mr. Submarine shop in Toronto.
+He later became a shareholder in the company.
+In July 1971, while at a dry-cleaning store, Boulis met 16-year-old receptionist, Efrosini "Frances", who also originated from Kavala.
+On the day they met, Boulis was detained as an illegal migrant.
+A week later they were married, automatically granting Boulis Canadian citizenship.
+After four years of marriage they had two sons, Christos and Panagiotis.
+The couple split in 1976, and Frances returned to Greece.

+Early career

 Frances stayed in Greece raising their two sons while Boulis developed his multiple businesses and holding companies in North America.
-Within days of arriving in Florida, Gus Boulis had met Margaret Hren, an 18-year-old employee originating from Minnesota.
-Hren agreed to assist Boulis in launching a restaurant business after obtaining a $50,000 loan from a Canadian bank.
-The couple renovated a dilapidated restaurant in Key West.
-Two years later, Boulis constructed his first hotel, the "Marriott Key Largo Beach Resort" obtaining the startup funds from a $2.5 million overdraft from a local bank.
+After opening almost 200 Mr. Submarine shops, Boulis sold his shares in the company and relocated to Key West, Florida.
+Within days of arriving in Florida, Boulis had met Margaret Hren, an 18-year-old from Minnesota.
+After obtaining a $50,000 loan from a Canadian bank, Hren agreed to assist Boulis in launching a restaurant business after the couple had renovated a dilapidated restaurant in Key West.
+Two years later, Boulis constructed his first hotel, the "Marriott Key Largo Beach Resort" obtaining the startup funds with a $2.5 million overdraft from a local bank.
 Eventually Boulis and Hren had two sons.
 Frances remained in Greece and filed for a divorce and half of his assets.
-Boulis was known for being a tireless hard worker who did whatever it takes to drive his many businesses to success and perfection.
-He usually wore polo or dress shirts, jeans, or tuxedos.
-Boulis enjoyed soccer, supporting the Olympiacos FC fanatically, and travelling in his private jet to attend their games.
+Boulis was known for being a tireless hard worker who did whatever it took to make his many businesses a success.
+Boulis was a fanatical Olympiacos supporter, travelling in his private jet to attend their games.
 He stood at 174 cm, had blonde hair and blue eyes.
 Gus Boulis was known by the local Greek community as a generous and caring person, always willing to help out anybody in need with loans or business ventures.
-Over 300 people attended his funeral, at the St George Greek Orthodox Church in Hollywood.
+Over 300 people attended his funeral, at the St George Greek Orthodox Church in Hollywood, including Mayor Mara Giulianti.
 Attendees were seen crying in the masses, and kissing his face.
-Many positive speeches and comments about Gus Boulis were made.
-Mayor Mara Giulianti attended his funeral as well.
+Many positive speeches and comments were made about Boulis.